 4) Use Hashtags To Maximize Your Reach and Spread Your Brand

-One of the most amazing things about Instagram app is its ability of organic search.
+One of the most amazing things about Instagram app is its organic search ability.

 Of course, Instagram is a social media platform, but it is also a search engine.

-But whereas Google uses keywords, blog posts use tags, as part of its ranking, Instagram uses hashtags that can be used to be easily found in the search section of Instagram.
+But whereas Google uses keywords and blog posts use tags, as part of its ranking, Instagram uses hashtags to make it easier to be found in the search section of Instagram.

 For example, let’s say you’re doing a search for in Instagram for… Nike.

 If you go to the ‘Search’ tab, click on ‘Tags’ and then type in Nike, you will find that there are close to 100 million posts using #Nike.

 Nike is a great example of a branded hashtag.
 You can see in the above screenshot they have a ton of them.
 When you follow that branded hashtag to the search results, you find two areas where images will appear:

 - Top Posts (the ones with the most likes and comments)

 - Most Recent

-Now, if you decided to use #Nike in a post, the reality is that you would more than likely not show up in the Top Post section (usually Nike’s Instagram business account dominates that area.)
+Now, if you decided to use #Nike in a post, the reality is that you would more than likely not show up in the Top Posts section (usually Nike’s Instagram business account dominates that area).